What is a developmental disability?

 Second, the individuals served waive the institutional services for which they are eligible in order to receive community-based supports.

-The Oklahoma Department of Human Services (OKDHS), Developmental Disabilities Services Division (DDSD) currently operates 4 waiver programs.
+The Oklahoma Department of Human Services (OKDHS), Developmental Disabilities Services (DDS) currently operates 4 waiver programs.

 The Community Waiver, which provides community-based supports to people with intellectual disabilities.